CodeCatz/kibble/README.md

-kibble - though food for kittens
+kibble - brain food for kittens
 ======

 Tutorials, presentations and what-nots